Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

-As student loan debt increases, so does the number of borrowers defaulting on their student loans.
-Student debt in the U.S. has reached crisis levels—in 2018, outstanding student loans totaled $1.5 trillion .
+As student loan debt increases, it’s likely that so will the number of borrowers defaulting on their student loans.
+Student debt in the U.S. has reached crisis levels at $1.76 trillion.
+The average borrower owes $37,338 in federal student loan debt.

 Failure to make payments on your student loans can result in serious consequences.
 If you’re struggling with your student loans and are in danger of defaulting, there are options.
 The sooner you take action to remedy your student loan troubles, the better.